scalatron/scalatron.github.com/pages/gettingstarted.md

 (also as <a href="http://github.com/scalatron/scalatron/raw/master/Scalatron/doc/pdf/Scalatron%20Server%20Setup.pdf">pdf</a>).
 But here is an abbreviated version:

-* <a href="https://github.com/scalatron/scalatron/downloads">Download the latest version</a> of the Scalatron game as a .zip file from github
+* [Download the latest version](https://github.com/scalatron/scalatron/downloads) of the Scalatron game as a .zip file from github
 * Unzip the compressed file on your computer